yendrrek/rosie/README.md

  [x] Load Fotorama gallery plug-in only for touchscreens narrower than 1170px.

- [ ] Load JavaScript modules only when they are needed.
+ [x] Load JavaScript modules only when they are needed.

+ [x] Find a working hack for blurred images in Chrome in the slideshow gallery.

  [ ] Prepared statements instead of MySQL stored procedures.